bhasarma/mlcoursezoom-camp/notes/07-BentoML/03-deplyoing--service.md

 ## 7.3 Deploying our prediction sevice

 In last module, we looked at building our prediction service.
-We did that by saving ouu model, packaging it up and deploying it in a bento by creating the end point and then testing it.
+We did that by saving our model, packaging it up and deploying it in a bento by creating the end point and then testing it.

 In this module we'll look at: